Trimontium (Newstead): The Fort

-Phase 1 (c.79-87 AD): The earliest occupation of the site was the irregular Agricolan fort established about 80 AD.
+The later smaller Agricolan fort was built to the west of the Great Camp about 80 AD by the Legio XX Valeria Victrix mentioned on many of the inscriptions.
 It had a turf rampart on a cobble foundation with two ditches in front of it, overlapping each entrance.
 On the west side was an annexe which was also defended by a similar rampart and ditches arrangement.